readium/readium-css/docs/CSS25-i18n_glossary.md

   <dt>Furiwake (振分け)</dt>
   <dd>A method of placing multiple runs of text in a line.
 (JIS Z 8125)</dd>

+  <dt>Gaiji (外字)</dt>
+  <dd>Gaiji are small, inline images that represent characters that are not available in a character or font set.
+Gaiji are typically used for older symbols or characters in Japanese that have fallen out of use.
+It should be treated as text, especially in reading modes e.g. inverted in night mode.</dd>

   <dt>General-ruby / Sō rubi (総ルビ)</dt>
   <dd>A method of ruby annotation that attaches ruby text for all Kanji characters in the text.
 (JIS Z 8125)</dd>